-In 2024/2025, executive compensation is linked on the Quality Improvement Plan to achievement of actions to advance all of the organization's strategic priorities under the pillars of People, Growth and Community.
-Identified on the Quality Improvement Plan under LTC resident engagement satisfaction, workplace violence prevention, acute care patient flow through the Emergency Department and gathering of sociodemographic data in primary care, these strategic action items improve the safety, accessibility and quality of care and services provided to patients and residents throughout the organization both today and into the future.
+In 2024/2025, executive compensation was linked on the Quality Improvement Plan to achievement of actions to advance all of the organization's strategic priorities under the pillars of People, Growth and Community.
+Identified on the Quality Improvement Plan under related to LTC operations included actions to improve resident engagement and satisfaction, as well as workplace violence prevention.
+These strategic action items improve the safety, accessibility and quality of care and services provided to residents throughout the organization both today and into the future.